Yakub-Egamnazarov/MERN-stack-Demo/README.md

 9. On postman on POST request fill the body.json post request and test the app

 ## Lesson # 6 Controllers (part.1 )

+1. Create a controller file for controller functions for each of the routes
+2. Write down all the controller functions for each route 2.1 Move the post functionality from workouts.js to workoutCountroller to createWorkout controller function 2.2 Create getWorkouts controller function and function for getting a single workout

+3. test the controller function on postman